 But her defiance also makes way for a small moment of grace, giving her comfort and acceptance during her near unbearable loss.

 Writer-director Robert Nazar Arjoyan’s family drama explores not just the difficult trajectory of grief and the strange moments of hope to be found within such a devastating arc, but also the line between traditions and superstitions.

 The storytelling takes us intimately into Armenian culture, a milieu not often portrayed on film.
-Essentially one long pivotal scene in Elena’s life, the rich writing, camerawork and musical score gently weaves its way between the different family members, who each seem to encapsulate a different relationship with cultural heritage.
+Essentially one long pivotal scene in Elena’s life, the rich writing, camerawork and musical score gently weave its way between the different family members, who each seem to encapsulate a different relationship with cultural heritage.
 Some grasp onto traditions with an iron grip, but others have a lighter, looser interpretation.